 2. Consider a trust.
 If simply dividing up the money amongst the children and grandchildren wouldn’t work for your family, a trust can provide more control, though you should be wary about trying to control your estate from the grave.
 In cases where children might not have financial skills or where there is a risk of litigation, a trust can protect assets.
-Israel passed new trust laws recently, so if you already have a trust, or if you’re thinking of establishing one, speak to an attorney to get proper advice.
+If you already have a trust or are thinking of establishing one, speak with an attorney to get proper advice.

 3. Make a clear will.
 When my office helps to disburse deceased clients’ accounts to the heirs, we find the process goes smoothly if the clients had written a clear will with the help of an attorney.
 Folks who try to save on legal fees can end up costing their estate a lot more in the end since problematic documents mean hours of a lawyer’s time to handle.

 When clients pass away, we work with the family and guide them step by step through the money transfer.
 If you have questions about handling your estate, send me an email (email@example.com) or call (02-624-2788) and let’s begin a conversation about how to make the right moves.